Xilinx/VMC_Help/AIE/FFT_Dynamic_Point/README.md

 </div>

 ### Examples
-For an example using the FFT block where the output is compared with the DSP System toolbox FFT block click [here](https://github.com/Xilinx/Vitis_Model_Composer/tree/HEAD/Examples/AIENGINE/DSPlib/Dynamic_FFT).
+For an example using the FFT block where the output is compared with the MATLAB FFT function click [here](https://github.com/Xilinx/Vitis_Model_Composer/tree/HEAD/Examples/AIENGINE/DSPlib/Dynamic_FFT).

 ### References
 This block uses the Vitis DSP library implementation of FFT.
 For more details on this implementation please click [here](https://docs.xilinx.com/r/en-US/Vitis_Libraries/dsp/user_guide/L2/func-fft.html).